ramintavakolii/FPGA/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the contents of this repository for educational and non-commercial purposes.

 ---